microsoft/semantic-link-labs/README.md

 * Field parameters are migrated to the new semantic model as they were in the original semantic model (as calculated tables).
 Any calculated columns used in field parameters are automatically removed in the new semantic model's field parameter(s).
 * Non-supported objects are not transferred (i.e. calculated columns, relationships using columns with unsupported data types etc.).
 * Reports used by your original semantic model will be rebinded to your new semantic model.

+### Limitations
+* Calculated columns are not migrated.
+* Auto date/time tables are not migrated.
+* References to calculated columns in Field Parameters are removed.
+* References to calculated columns in measure expressions or other DAX expressions will break.
+* Calculated tables are migrated as possible.
+The success of this migration depends on the interdependencies and complexity of the calculated table.
+This part of the migration is a workaround as technically calculated tables are not supported in Direct Lake.
+* See [here](https://learn.microsoft.com/fabric/get-started/direct-lake-overview#considerations-and-limitations) for the rest of the limitations of Direct Lake.

 ## Contributing